 This simple chicken and rice dish takes just minutes to prepare, and it's cooked hands-free in the slow cooker.
 Condensed soups help make this dish an easy and convenient fuss-free meal.
 This is a good choice for a busy day.
 It will keep you out of the kitchen!

-As you can see in the photo, the dish lacks color.
-Cooked glazed carrots, simple steamed fresh or frozen broccoli, or fresh sliced tomatoes would add to the color, or serve it with a tossed salad.
-A garnish of parsley or green onions will add color.
+To add color to the plates, serve the chicken and rice with cooked glazed carrots, simple steamed fresh or frozen broccoli, or fresh sliced tomatoes, or serve it with a tossed salad.
+A garnish of parsley or sliced green onion tops can add color as well.
 Add biscuits or crusty rolls for a satisfying family dinner.

 - 1 can (10 3/4 ounces) condensed cream of chicken soup